mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 Even with automated provisioning implemented with Vagrant, Docker and Ansible.
 If you can't test everything, test at least the most important part of your application - transformations - implemented with Spark.

-Spark claims, that it is friendly to unit testing with any popular unit test framework.
+Spark claims that it is friendly to unit testing with any popular unit test framework.
 To be strict, Spark supports rather lightweight integration testing, not unit testing, IMHO.
 But still it is much more convenient to test transformation logic locally, than deploying all parts on YARN.